caiomsouza/kaggle-competitions/santander-customer-satisfaction/README.md

 ### ML Algorithms

+Below is the list of the algorithms I must use in this project:
+* Redes Neuronales
+* Regresión Logística
+*	Random Forest
+*	Bagging
+*	Gradient Boosting
+*	Support Vector Machines (try at least polynomial kernel with grade 1 - kernel polinómico de grado 1)
+* Simple decision Tree to understand the dataset;

+### ML Algorithms Definitions

 ### Gradient Boosting Machine
 A Gradient Boosting Machine (GBM) is an ensemble of tree models (either regression or classification).
 Both are forward-learning ensemble methods that obtain predictive results through gradually improved estimates.
 Boosting is a flexible nonlinear regression procedure that helps improve the accuracy of trees.
 By sequentially applying weak classification algorithms to incrementally changing data, a series of decision trees are created that produce an ensemble of weak prediction models.
 [1]